The Yarmouth Herald and Western Advertiser

 Scottish-born Alexander Lawson (1815 – 1895) arrived in Nova Scotia as an infant and grew up in New Glasgow.
 At 13 he was apprenticed to the Colonial Patriot in Pictou, one of the most radical newspapers in the province.
 Jotham Blanchard had served as its anonymous editor from the 1820s until 1830.

 Lawson finished his apprenticeship early and, at just 18, moved to Yarmouth to launch a paper of his own.
 The first issue of the Yarmouth Herald and Western Advertiser appeared on Friday, August 9, 1833.
 It was a single sheet, 18 × 24 inches, printed semi-weekly and filled with a mix of editorials, essays, and reports on world affairs, including an impassioned piece on a ‘Great West India Meeting.’
-The paper quickly established itself as the voice of a port town that was growing in wealth, population, and confidence.

 In the first issue of the paper was an ‘address to the public’ which laid out what the paper would and would not publish.
 Special attention would be given to agriculture, commerce and business and to the advancement of the ‘mechanical arts’.
 The term ‘mechanical arts’ was, at that time, a term often used to describe the skills and processes involved in manufacturing and production.
 Lawson was particularly interested in the technology of the day and closely followed any changes that he might bring to his paper.